bitsofcotton/p2/README.md

 2025/06/03 fix crash on p2... around zero division on _FLOAT_BITS_ specified case, not with cpu float they can crash in some condition. cr.py Q cmd comment change, G command chg.
 2025/06/04 import Q command chain try into lieonn.
 2025/06/05 fix p2qt as reasonable one but not with real pred-value. add B cmd to cr.py.
+2025/06/06 ok p2qt for our machine which original stream seems better continuous on ours.